Health facilities at the Gold Coast Campus

-Modern, safe, and specialised state-of-the-art teaching and learning environments are a highlight of the laboratories and specialist facilities at the Gold Coast campus.
-Plus spectacular views of the coastline or hinterland.
+Modern, safe, and specialised state-of-the-art teaching and learning environments are a highlight of the laboratories and specialist facilities at the Gold Coast Campus, as well as the spectacular views of the coastline or Gold Coast hinterland.

 SCU Health Clinic